Charles H. Grosvenor: Civil War

+Early political career

 Following the war, Grosvenor held diverse township and village offices.
 He served as a member of the State house of representatives from 1874–1878 and served as Speaker of the House for two years.
 He served as member of the board of trustees of the Ohio Soldiers' and Sailors' Orphans' Home in Xenia from April 1880 until 1888, and president of the board for five years.

 Presidential elector for Grant/Wilson in 1872.

 Presidential elector for Garfield/Arthur in 1880.

 He served as delegate to the Republican National Convention in 1896 and 1900.

+Congress

 Grosvenor was elected as a Republican to the Forty-ninth, Fiftieth, and Fifty-first Congresses (March 4, 1885 – March 3, 1891).
 He was an unsuccessful candidate for renomination in 1890.

 Grosvenor was elected to the Fifty-third and to the six succeeding Congresses (March 4, 1893 – March 3, 1907).

 He served as chairman of the Committee on Expenditures in the Department of the Treasury (Fifty-fourth Congress), Committee on Mines and Mining (Fifty-fifth Congress), Committee on Merchant Marine and Fisheries (Fifty-sixth through Fifty-ninth Congresses).
 He was an unsuccessful candidate for renomination in 1906.

+Later career and death

 He resumed the practice of law in Athens.
 The combat veteran was appointed as chairman of the Chickamauga and Chattanooga National Park Commission and served from 1910 until his death in Athens on October 30, 1917.
 He was interred in Union Street Cemetery.

+Family

 Grosvenor married Samantha Stewart of Athens County, December 1, 1858.
 She died in 1866, leaving a daughter.
 He married Louise A. Currier, also of Athens County, May 21, 1867.
 She had two daughters.